 An effective trial lawyer, Dean Chuang is on top of the latest Washington and Idaho DUI laws, allowing him to strategically apply his knowledge to your case.

 When you consult with our firm, you can expect to be treated with respect and be given the personalized attention you deserve.
 We are prepared to help you build a strong defense, and we will do so by:

 - Challenging the legality of the police stop and arrest

 - Identifying if your rights were violated at the time of your stop

 - Challenging the administration of breath and blood tests, as well as the proper maintenance of the machines

 - Reviewing the police report and uncovering any inconsistencies between the footage and the written report

 Washington DUI law becomes more complicated every year.
 New bills are always pending in the legislature.
 That’s why selecting a highly experienced and respected DUI lawyer to represent you is of vital importance.
 A bad choice can impact your freedom, job, educational opportunities, ability to travel, friends and family.

-Contact the law office of Crary, Clark, Domanico, & Chuang, P.S., today to discuss how our experienced DUI lawyer can help you with your misdemeanor and felony drunk driving charge at 509-926-4900, or e-mail us, to schedule a free and confidential consultation.
+Contact the law office of Crary, Chuang & Domanico, P.S., today to discuss how our experienced DUI lawyer can help you with your misdemeanor and felony drunk driving charge at 509-926-4900, or e-mail us, to schedule a free and confidential consultation.

 Spokane DUI FAQ